MyAlcon | Australia and New Zealand

 Cataract surgery involves removing the natural lens in the eye that has become cloudy, and replacing it with an artificial lens (known as an intraocular lens or IOL).

 Intraocular lenses (IOLs) are used in cataract surgery to replace the natural lens of the eye.
-Extraction of a cataract and replacement with an IOL will require surgery and all surgery carries risks.
-Please consult your eye care professional to determine if this product is right for you.
-If you experience any symptoms, consult your eye care professional as the symptoms may be a sign of other eye problems.
+Extraction of a cataract and replacement with an IOL will require surgery and all surgeries carry risk.
+Please consult your eyecare professional to determine if this product is right for you.
+If you experience any symptoms, consult your eyecare professional as the symptoms may be a sign of other eye problems.
+Reduced dependence on spectacles is a potential secondary benefit of using IOLs – individual patient results may vary.
+This product is not available for purchase by the general public.

-Take a closer look at your vision options
+Take a closer look at your vision options6

-Hear what real patients are saying about their lens (IOL) choices
+Hear what real patients are saying about their IOL choices

 KUMAR